 To compact it even more, all these miniaturized files can be grouped together, for example into combined CSS.
 This is not always possible at HubSpot, but we know that the HubSpot development team is working on this as part of the roadmap for the very near future.

 A recent test, where we changed both Font Awesome and managed Combined CSS gave us an improvement of 19 points on Google Speed Insights test

 #14 Do you need all those scripts?

-Scripts are normally managed centrally, across all pages, which is just easy.
-However, consider whether you need all scripts on all pages or on all kinds of devices at all times.
+Scripts are usually managed centrally, across all pages, which is just easy.
+However, consider whether you need all scripts on all pages or all kinds of devices at all times.

 An example.
 Let’s say you have a complex price page where you do complex calculations and process a lot of data; you only need the script for this on the pricing page.
 So, it's not necessary to load it on every page.

 You want a modern website, responsive and robust.
 However, you also want it to work fine with outdated software like Internet Explorer 11.
 It always requires extra code to visualize a website in old browsers.

 Our advice: Don't optimize for old browsers.
 Focus on modern browsers.